Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Origin of Type II Disks and Their U-shaped Age Profiles

 This structural transformation coincides closely with the evolution of the cold-gas distribution and the specific star formation rate (sSFR), as shown in the third and fourth panels of Figure~\ref{fig:4}.
-The stellar surface-density profile at $z \sim 1$ remains nearly single-exponential beyond the present-day break radius; consequently, the secular flattening of $\Sigma_{\rm cold,gas}$ since $z \leq 0.5$ (pink and yellow profiles) induces a localized enhancement of sSFR around $R_{\rm break}$, thereby producing a radial break.
+The stellar surface-density profile at $z \sim 1$ remains nearly single-exponential beyond the present-day break radius; consequently, the secular flattening of $\Sigma_{\rm cold,gas}$ since $z \leq 0.5$ (pink and yellow) induces a localized enhancement of sSFR around $R_{\rm break}$, thereby producing a radial break.
 This localized enhancement drives increased stellar mass assembly at $R_{\rm break}$ relative to both the interior and exterior disk regions, resulting in a down-bending exponential profile.
-A similar connection between $R_{\rm break}$ and the gas/star-formation rate (SFR) profile truncation was also noted by \citep{roskar2008}, aligning with our findings in TNG50.
-Importantly, the bottom panel of figure~\ref{fig:4} confirms that the star formation efficiency (SFE) profiles remain spatially flat and temporally constant.
+A similar connection between $R_{\rm break}$ and the gas/star-formation rate (SFR) profile truncation was also noted by \citet{roskar2008}, aligning with our findings in TNG50.
+Importantly, the bottom panel of Figure~\ref{fig:4} confirms that the star formation efficiency (SFE) profiles remain spatially flat and temporally constant.
 This demonstrates that the radial break does not originate from localized variations in star formation physics, but is a structural consequence of the sSFR peak.
+Moreover, the truncation radius of the cold gas surface density ($\Sigma_{\rm cold\,gas}$), the peak position of the sSFR, as well as $R_{\rm break}$ and the minimum of the U-shaped age profile, are consistent and all shift outward with time.
+This effectively explains the phenomenon that the radial position of the break has been found to increase with cosmic time \citep{trujillo2005, azzollini2008}.

+While \citet{sanchez2009} similarly observed a Type~II break in the cosmological hydrodynamical simulation of a single disk galaxy, these features manifested exclusively in young stellar populations, with no discernible break in the total surface density profile.
+They attributed the U-shaped age profiles primarily to the sharp SFR decline beyond the break radius—a mechanism related to but distinct from our results, as their sharp decline in SFR happened in warps.
+Moreover, we identify localized sSFR enhancement as the direct driver simultaneously producing both Type~II breaks and U-shaped age profiles.
+Since sSFR quantifies the relative formation rate of young stars across radii, it provides the fundamental link between star formation dynamics and structural evolution.
+Furthermore, we visually verified that inside-out growth of sSFR peaks has no clear link with the appearance of warps.